 Violent crimes that involve homicide are among the most severely prosecuted crimes in the state of Oregon.
-Murder is classified as a Measure 11 crime, and individuals who are found guilty of committing murder could face serious legal penalties.
-Oftentimes, however, it is social and personal repercussions that many individuals accused of murder have the hardest time accepting.
-Society places accused criminals on the outskirts of society and oftentimes views people who have committed murder as heinous criminals who are unworthy of forgiveness or empathy.
+Murder is classified as a Measure 11 crime, and individuals found guilty of murder could face severe legal penalties.
+Frequently, however, it is social and personal repercussions that many individuals accused of murder have the most challenging time accepting.
+Society places accused criminals on society's outskirts and often views people who have murdered heinous criminals who are unworthy of forgiveness or empathy.

-This general view is due in large part to a legal system that places people who have been accused of committing murder on the fringes of society.
-As a result, society only accepts people who have committed murder as degenerate individuals who are unworthy of a fair trial.
+This general view is largely due to a legal system that places people accused of murdering the fringes of society.
+As a result, society only accepts people who have murdered degenerate individuals who are unworthy of a fair trial.
 This is especially discouraging for individuals who are innocent of the crime and were accused of a crime due to being in the wrong place at the wrong time.

-As a Medford criminal defense lawyer, I have appeared in court and at trial for countless cases, defending the rights of my clients who were at their most vulnerable points in their lives.
-I know that there are two sides to every story, and you can depend on me to accurately present your story to the court.
-For individuals who have been arrested for murder in Medford, I can be your strongest voice!
+As a Medford criminal defense lawyer, I have appeared in court and at trial for countless cases, defending my clients' rights, who were at the most vulnerable points in their lives.
+I know there are two sides to every story, and you can depend on me to present your story to the court accurately.
+For individuals arrested for murder in Medford, I can be your strongest voice!

 Categories of Murder

 There are different categories of murder.
 According to Oregon Revised Statute 163.005(1), a person commits criminal homicide when he or she knowingly or intentionally "causes the death of another human being."
-Criminal homicide can include instances of murder, manslaughter, criminally negligent homicide or aggravated vehicular homicide.
+Criminal homicide can include murder, manslaughter, criminally negligent homicide, or aggravated vehicular homicide.